 To combat unfavorable experiences like that, you can create custom and dynamic groups of your contacts that fit any criteria you want.
 You can divide your list by industry, interest, behaviors displayed, or nearly any other data point that you can think up.

-With access to all of this data, you can more easily carve your list of targets into narrower segments and increase the effectiveness of your campaigns.
+With access to all of this data, it becomes easier to carve your list of targets into narrower segments and increase the effectiveness of your campaigns.